EncyclopediaRed/btcamp-87826/content/faq.md

     headline: What is PLA?
     subtitle: >
       All right, friends.
 Let’s do this.
-This section will cover basic, frequently asked questions about PLA and why it's essential to the future of temporary products.
+This section will cover basic, frequently asked questions about polylactic acid (PLA), and why it's essential to the future of temporary products.

       ![](images/PLA-chem-32827030.png)